 What happens if player has suspected concussion:

 Coaches and officials will be on the look out for signs of concussion, but we would ask anyone present at a game or training to advise the coaches or officials present should they suspect that a player is exhibiting signs of a possible concussion.
 If a concussion is suspected during a game, the player should be referred to the medical crew.
 Players must comply with the directions of their coaches and the game officials in this regard.
 A suspected concussion will be considered a concussion.
 Should a player be suspected of having concussion, whether in a game or training, the player must immediately be removed from all activities and follow the GRTP protocol below.
-Coaches and players are obliged to report incidents of concussion using the form below.
+Coaches and players are obliged to report all concussion incidents via email to the IAFA commissioner (email@example.com).

 Graduated Return to Play (GRTP) Protocol